 Even though you have already performed an inspection, your driver will also inspect your vehicle at pickup and make a note of marks, scratches, dents, and damage.
 When your vehicle arrives at its destination, you will need to perform another inspection (which is when the notes and photos you took will come in handy).
 This post-delivery inspection is crucial because it’s your chance to make a note of any changes to your car’s condition on the Bill of Lading.
 If you do need to file a claim, having a clear record of new damage is important.

-Putting your vehicle into someone else’s hands can be stressful, but the good news is that you probably won’t have any issues shipping your car across country.
-If you have chosen your auto transport company with care and you have taken steps to carefully prep your vehicle, chances are good it will arrive on time and in great condition.
+Putting your vehicle into someone else’s hands can be stressful, but the good news is that you probably won’t have any issues shipping your car across the country.
+If you have chosen your auto transport company with the care and you have taken steps to carefully prep your vehicle, chances are good it will arrive on time and in great condition.

 At Montway, we have a large network of carriers covering the US from coast to coast, and our long-distance shipping options include both open and enclosed transport for every type of car.
 Our truckers move more than 200 vehicles a day — will yours be next?